Não Aceita Hóspedes

 so it's all right:)

-At the moment i am spending some time in Cali to learn dancing Salsa.
+I spend some time in Cali, colombia to learn dancing Salsa.

 I am thinking about doing some more hiking in the future.
 I volunteered as a hiking guide in nicaragua and figured out that walking for hours in one direction totally fits my intellect.